olayinka-oladele/14-fcc-technical-documentation-page/README.md

 # Project Name

-> This is one of the required projects to earn a certificate, it serve as instruction or referencefor a topic.
+> This is one of the required projects to earn a certificate, it serve as instruction or reference for a topic.

 ![screenshot](./app_screenshot.png)